-There are eight postsecondary Perkins Eligible Recipients, one is in the form of a Perkins Consortium that receives Perkins Act Funding.
+There are ten postsecondary Perkins Eligible Recipients, five in the form of a Perkins Consortium and five single postsecondary institutions that receive Perkins Act Funding.
 For each eligible recipient, targets were set for the six performance measures based upon baseline performance in FY 2008.